typemill/docs/02-for-writers/00-markdown.md

 - A last item
 ````

-Markdown is used by a lot of technology platforms like GitHub or StackOverflow, but is also entering the non technical mainstream with popular tools like Trello or Slack.
+Markdown is used by a lot of technology platforms like GitHub or StackOverflow.
+And with popular tools like Trello or Slack it is also entering the non technical mainstream.

 ## Markdown Quick Reference